 How do I register at the University of Washington Bothell?

-After the tuition exemption request has been received by the Registration Office, you can register on MyUW on or after the appropriate registration eligibility dates.
+After the tuition exemption request has been received by the Office of the Registrar, you can register on MyUW on or after the appropriate registration eligibility dates.
 See the Academic Calendar for specific registration dates.
 Course enrollment is not permitted prior to the appropriate space-available eligibility date for all courses when using a tuition exemption.
 However, students may attend classes with instructor permission prior to their registering during the first week of the quarter.
 Students registering before the assigned tuition exemption registration date will not be permitted to convert to the tuition exemption program and will be required to pay regular tuition for all registered credits.

 Do I need to apply for Tuition Exemption each quarter?